10 Most Valuable Human Attributes

 - Are you willing to hold yourself accountable every day for your actions, responsibilities, and goals?

 4. Integrity – While people without integrity may make it to the top, they seldom stay there.
 The news is full of examples every day.
 To me, there is no human quality more important than integrity.
-You can spend a lifetime building your reputation and destroy it in 5 seconds by crossing the line.
+You can spend a lifetime building your reputation and destroy it in five seconds by crossing the line.
 Remember, the best way to keep from having someone question your integrity is to make sure your integrity is not questionable.

 - Will you make a commitment to build your life on a foundation of integrity and never cross the line?